KUL-recon-lab/course_nucmed_tech/latex/main.md

 \end{align}
 ```

 When the dose to every organ is computed, one can in addition compute an “effective dose”, which is a weighted sum of organ doses.
 The weights are introduced because damage in one organ is more dangerous than damage in another organ.
-The most sensitive organs are the gonads (weight about 0.25), the breast, the bone marrow and the lungs (weight about 0.15), the thyroid and the bones (weight about 0.05), see table [5](#tab:effdose).
+The most sensitive organs are the gonads (weight about 0.25), the breast, the bone marrow and the lungs (weight about 0.15), the thyroid and the bones (weight about 0.05), see [](#tab:effdose).
 The sum of all the weights is 1.
 The weighted average produces a single value in mSv.
 The risk of death due to tumor induction is about 5% per “effective Sv” according to report ICRP-60 (International Commission on Radiological Protection (http://www.icrp.org)), but it is of course very dependent upon age (e.g. 14% for children under 10).
 Research in this field is not finished and the tables and weighting coefficients are adapted every now and then.

 :::{list-table} Organ weight factors to compute the effective dose (ICRP 103, 2007).
 :header-rows: 0